alireza787b/X-Plane-11-Simulink-Real-Time-Communication/README.md

 https://youtu.be/bzvOqq_Kx_E

 Until now I haven't found any video about this topic in internet.
-So this is my first try.
+So I decided to do it myself.
+This is my first try.
 Sorry if I have any mistakes or not describing the concepts clear.
 --------------------------
 This project is Also avaliable in Mathworks File Exchange platform: https://www.mathworks.com/matlabcentral/fileexchange/72967-x-plane-11-simulink-real-time-communication